Sheena-Marie/complete-webdeveloper/README.md

 Create a small game where a person has to enter a number between 1 and 5.

 [Game can be found here](http://bit.ly/2lFngGI)

+### Challenge 3 - Reaction Tester

+Create a small game where a person can test their reactions by clicking on randomly generated circles and squares.

+I coded along with Rob for this one as I wasn't quite sure how to do some of the elements of this challenge.
+I will come back at a later date and try my hand at this one myself.